kosinaz/Abrachians/README.md

 Repeat the same words after their meaning or tone has been changed.

-"Welcome to Outpost 86, the Gem of Ganymede, the most captivating settlement in the Solar System!
-I am Mayor Maynard, and I personally guarantee you that you won't leave this place disappointed!"
+"Welcome to City X, the Gem of Ganymede, the most captivating settlement in the Solar System!
+I am Mayor Maynard, and I guarantee you won't leave this place disappointed!"

 ### 2. Turning the tables